dariodaddamio/dariodaddamio/README.md

 ## About Me

 - 🏆 5x Hackathon/Competition Winner
-- 🛠️ Currently working on:
+- Currently working on:
-  - **[Poolaris](https://poolaris.org/)**: The Gold Standard in Collegiate Pool Rating and Match Tracking.
+  - **[Poolaris](https://poolaris.org/)**: The Gold Standard in Collegiate Pool Rating and Match Tracking
-  - **Beta Alpha Psi website**: Overhauling current operations on Canvas, Excel, and legacy systems.
+  - **Beta Alpha Psi website**: Overhauling ASU's BAP organization's current operations on Canvas, Excel, and legacy systems
-- 🔭 Interested in augmented reality and virtual reality for digital twins and data analysis.
+- Interested in augmented reality and virtual reality for digital twins and data analysis
+- Experienced in brand development and graphic design

 ---